gabrielpatron/gabrielpatron.github.io/content/papers/paper1/index.md

 ---
-title: "Unusual Uses For Olive Oil"
+title: "Real-Time Optimization and Nonlinear Model Predictive Control for a Post- Combustion Carbon Capture Absorber"
-date: 2013-01-15
+date: 2021-04-14
 lastmod: 2024-07-12
-tags: ["philology","oleic science","history of oil","Mediterranean world"]
+tags: ["real-time optimization","control","nonlinear process control","control of large-scale systems"]
-author: ["Detlev Amadeus Unterholzer","Moritz-Maria von Igelfeld"]
+author: ["Gabriel D. Patrón","Luis Ricardez-Sandoval"]
 description: "This paper reviews unusual uses for olive oil throughout the Mediterranean world.
 Published in the Journal of Oleic Science, 2013."
 summary: "This paper reviews unusual uses for olive oil throughout the Mediterranean world.
 It highlights in particular the challengs arising from excessive or unorthodox consumption of olive oil."
 cover: